renovatebot/renovate/website/docs/_posts/2017-10-05-configuration-options.md

 | type    | object             |
 | default | { enabled: false } |

+For settings common to all node.js version updates (e.g. travis, nvm, etc) you can use the `node` object instead.

-Disabled by default as we cannot be sure of which combination of releases you want until you configure supportPolicy.
+Note: Travis renovation is disabled by default as we cannot be sure of which combination of releases you want until you configure supportPolicy.

 ## unpublishSafe